leishaaf/Leisha-Figuerres-CS-Project-Portfolio/README.md

 # projects
-Some projects I've completed in java and python
+Some projects I've completed in java, python, and js